ComputingStack/Uniview-OpenStack-Portal/README.md

 Further details, please refer to: https://github.com/ComputingStack/Uniview-OpenStack-Portal/tree/main/docs

-# Automated Install with Ansible with just a couple easy steps
+# Automated Install with Ansible
 Ansible based install with Uniview Core and Collector is a recommended way when automation is needed for frequent install/uninstall one or more Uniview instances.

 Prerequistes:

 1: OpenStack backend is up.
 The minimal requirement is to have Keystone running.

-2: Prepare your ansible console host with ansible binary installed
+2: Prepare your ansible console host with ansible binary and ansible docker plugin installed

 2: Prepare docker host with necessary docker preinstalled